Akshit Sukhija: Early life

 Akshit Sukhija was born on 18 November 1997 in Punjab, India.
 In 2003, he shifted to New Delhi and completed his schooling.
 Later, he pursued a course in journalism at Vivekananda Institute of Professional Studies (VIPS), New Delhi.

 Career

 In 2018, Sukhija shifted to Mumbai to pursue his career in acting and began his career as a model.
 Sukhija made his acting debut as Arnav Shukhla in March 2019 with Voot web-series, Silsila Badalte Rishton Ka Season 2 opposite Aneri Vajani.

 In December 2019, he got his first lead role as Raja Reshammiya in the Colors TV show Shubh Aarambh.

 In January 2022, Sukhija was seen as Ishaan Tandon, an oncologist, in Colors TV's Fanaa: Ishq Mein Marjawan opposite Reem Shaikh.
 In July 2022, he quit the show.

-From February 2023 to April 2023, he is portrayed Agastya Srivastav in Dangal TV's Piya Abhimani.
+From February 2023 to April 2023, he portrayed Agastya Srivastav in Dangal TV's Piya Abhimani.
 In May 2023, he started portraying Yuvraj Sharma in Sony TV's Bade Achhe Lagte Hain 3.

 From July 2024 to February 2025, he portrayed Dr. Chirag Mittal opposite Aditi Tripathi in StarPlus's Dil Ko Tumse Pyaar Hua.